8 Common Treadmill Mistakes to Avoid

+It's important to avoid treadmill mistakes and give your best on treadmill walking.
 Treadmills are one of the most popular types of home fitness equipment because they offer a simple and effective cardiovascular workout.
 Treadmill workouts are a fantastic place to start a new workout routine because walking is well tolerated by most people regardless of fitness level or spine condition.
 This form of training can help you lose weight by burning extra calories each day.

 Running or walking on a treadmill is an excellent way to get some cardio done.
-But if you want to get the most out of this workout, try to avoid the most frequent treadmill walking mistakes.
+But if you want to get the most out of this workout, try to avoid the most frequent treadmill mistakes.
 Preventing discomfort and strain requires proper walking form and posture.

-8 Mistakes You Should Avoid While Walking on a Treadmill
+8 Treadmill Mistakes You Should Avoid

 1) Skipping warmup

-To minimize injury and prepare for the increased intensity of your workout, walking, like any other activity, requires a thorough warm-up.
+To minimize injury and prepare for the increased intensity of your treadmill workout, walking, like any other activity, requires a thorough warm-up.
 Warming up for five to ten minutes before getting on the treadmill gently prepares your body for exercise by gradually boosting your heart rate and blood circulation, improving blood flow to your muscles and loosening your joints.
 Warming up your muscles prepares them for exercise and helps to prevent injury.

 2) Wearing inappropriate footwear